 - Reputational damage leading to loss of revenue

 This paints a pretty grim picture.
-But it’s important to remember that the primary goal of PCI compliance is to protect your customers’ payment details.
-By making this your primary goal will help your brand gain credibility and nurture trust in your payment journey.
+However, it’s essential to remember that the primary goal of PCI compliance is to safeguard your customers’ payment information.
+Making this your primary goal will help your brand gain credibility and nurture trust in your payment journey.

 How to be PCI compliant: a 12-step checklist